-Australia seeing it’s top capital cities Sydney and Melbourne continuing to see prices slide third in charge Brisbane looks to be fighting against the tides.
+Seeing Australia’s top capital cities, Sydney and Melbourne, continuing to slide, Brisbane looks to be fighting against the tides.

 Brisbane has seen a number of years with minimal property growth, but it is for this reason that the Brisbane market is now showing exciting prospects with recent land valuation reports showing unprecedented growth not currently seen in the former lead performers of Sydney and Melbourne.